British Pakistanis: Economic status

 Statistics from the 2011 census show that Pakistani communities in England, particularly in the North and the Midlands, are disproportionately affected by low pay, unemployment and poverty.
 32% cent of British Pakistanis live in a deprived neighbourhood, compared to 10% for England overall.
 Consequently, many fall within the welfare net.
 In Scotland, however, Pakistanis were less likely to live in a deprived area than the average.
 Sir Anwar Pervez, owner of one of the UK's largest companies, the Bestway group, and his family have assets of £1.364 billion, placing them 125th on the Sunday Times Rich List 2021.

 In addition, several wealthy Pakistanis, including prominent politicians, own millions of pounds' worth of assets and properties in the UK, such as holiday homes.
 In 2017, 19.8% of Pakistani secondary school students were eligible for free school meals, compared to 13.1% of White British pupils.
 Amongst pupils in Key Stage 1, 14.1% of both Pakistani and White British children were eligible for free school meals.

-A 2020 report by the Runnymede Trust found British Pakistani households have an estimated median total wealth of £127,000, placing them in third place out of the major ethnic groups in the UK.
-The statistics show the following:
+Research from the Resolution Foundation published in 2020 has found that British Pakistanis hold the third highest median total household net wealth among major British ethnic groups at £232,200.

 Employment

+Since 2004, the combined Pakistani and Bangladeshi communities have consistently had the lowest rate of employment out of all ethnic groups, although this figure has improved from 44% in 2004 to 61% in 2022.
+This is in comparison to the nationwide figures of 73% in 2004 and 76% in 2022.
+In 2022, the combined group were also the most likely ethnic group to be economically inactive with 33% of 16 to 64-year-olds out of work and not looking for employment, rising to 48% for Pakistani and Bangladeshi women compared to 24% of White British women.
+According to figures in the same year for 16-64 year olds, the combined group also had the lowest employment figure at 61% and the largest employment discrepancy by gender at 75% for men and 46% for women.
+The average hourly pay for the combined group in the same year was the lowest out of all ethnicity groups at £12.03.
+In 2019, before the two ethnicities were combined, Pakistanis had the lowest pay out of all ethnicities with a slightly lower median hourly pay than Bangladeshis at £10.55 compared to £10.58.
+In the 2017 to 2020 period, 47% of the community lived in households classified as low income (after housing costs), the second highest proportion after Bangladeshis, compared to 22% of all households in the UK.

+The Economist has argued that the lack of a second income in households was "the main reason" why many Bangladeshi and Pakistani families live below the poverty line and the resulting high proportion reliant on welfare payments from the government.